operations specialist navy

 Related ArticleNavy Air Traffic Controller: Pay, Duty Stations, and More

-The duties of a Navy Operations Specialist are vast and depend on the ship or duty station to which they’re assigned.
+The duties of a Navy OS are vast and depend on the ship or duty station to which they’re assigned.
 Some of these duties are:

-• Provide target plotting data to the CIC based on information obtained from target tracking devices.
+• Provide target plotting data based on information obtained from target tracking devices.

 • Assist and direct air control of combat aircraft.

-• Plot and make calculations to adjust fire during naval gunfire support missions (requires communication with spotters).
+• Plot targets and make calculations to adjust fire during naval gunfire support missions

-• Operate radar systems and other common marine electronic navigation equipment.
+• Operate radar systems and other electronic navigation and communications equipment.

-Navy Operations Specialist is a sea-duty intensive rating.
-Navy Operations Specialists typically spend three-fifths of a twenty-year career assigned to sea duty.
+Navy OS is a sea-duty intensive rating.
+Navy Operations Specialists typically spend three-fifths of a 20-year career assigned to sea duty.

 Typical Rotation